-When you read on the internet, do you go through just anything?
+When you read content on the internet, do you go through just anything?
 Would you read everything that you find?

 No, right?
 This means that there must be some things that matter.
 As a content creator, you need to take care of those things that would make you read.